nurhaliza/Problem-Solving-Exercises/Python/Notes/fundamentals.md

     - ** - exponentiation
     - // - floor division

-lists - used to store multiple items in a single variable/store collections of data
+lists: - used to store multiple items in a single variable/store collections of data
       - ordered (defined order), changeable (can change, add and remove items in a list after it has been created), and allow duplicate values
       - if you add new items to a list, the new items will be placed at then end of the list
       - are indexed and can have items with the same value
+      - mutable
       - ways to use lists:

         - access items - by referring to the index number